kubedb/cli/docs/guides/elasticsearch/kibana/connect-kibana.md

 Forwarding from [::1]:5601 -> 5601
 ```

 Now, open `localhost:5601` in your browser.
-When you will open the address, you will be greeted with Search Guard login UI.
+When you open the address, you will be greeted with Search Guard login UI.

 ![Search Guard Login UI](/docs/images/elasticsearch/kibana/search-guard-login-ui.png)